NullVoxPopuli/website/content/2019-06-12-react-response--render-props.md

 ### Any other render prop

 In Ember, we'd still use yield, but with a parameter to create named 'blocks' that the calling context can use.
-These yields with the `to` argument are "_Yieldable Named Blocks_"
+These yields with the `to` argument are "_Yieldable Named Blocks_" (available in Ember 3.20+)

 Example using `Header`, from above:
 ```handlebars